Using the Arduino Pro Mini 3.3V

 The Pro Mini’s pins surround three of the four sides.
 The pins on the short side are used for programming, they match up to the FTDI Basic Breakout.
 The pins on the other two sides are an assortment of power and GPIO pins (just like the standard Arduino).

 There are three different power-related pins: GND, VCC, and RAW.
 GND, obviously, is the common/ground/0V reference.
 RAW is the input voltage that runs into the regulator.
 The voltage at this input can be anywhere from 3.4 to 12V.
-The voltage at VCC is the voltage supplied to the Pro Mini.
-If a voltage is applied to RAW, the voltage here should be a regulated 3.3V.
+The voltage at VCC is supplied directly to the Pro Mini, so any voltage applied to that pin should already be regulated to 3.3V.

 Four pins are actually not located on the edge of the board: A4, A5, A6 and A7.
 Each of these analog pins is labeled on the back side of the board.